xamarin/ExposureNotification.Sample/README.md

 ## Xamarin.ExposureNotification

-This is a cross platform API wrapper around the native Android and iOS API's.
+This project contains the cross platform wrapper API around the native Android and iOS API's.

-### Xamarin.ExposureNotification

-This project contains the cross platform wrapper API.

-Currently it also contains stubs for what we think each C# binding to the actual native API's will look like:
+`Xamarin.ExposureNotification/NativeApi.android.cs` contains the stubs for what we think the C# binding will look like to the Google Exposure Notification native API/SDK.

-- `Xamarin.ExposureNotification/NativeApi.android.cs`
-- `Xamarin.ExposureNotification/NativeApi.ios.cs`

 ## Sample